 Analysis of A Time to Talk

-In the first lines of this piece the speaker begins by recalling a situation, real or make believe, in which a friend calls to him from the road.
+In the first lines of this piece, the speaker begins by recalling a situation, real or make-believe, in which a friend calls to him from the road.
 He speaks like this is something that has happened more than once.
 He knows exactly what to do.

 The setting of this piece is at first unclear, but with the addition of words like “horse” and “hoed” it becomes clear that the speaker is working in a field on the land he owns.

 The man on the horse does not get off to go and talk to the speaker.
-Instead he calls out, asking the speaker to come to him.
+Instead, he calls out, asking the speaker to come to him.
 The reason for this is unclear, perhaps to keep the horse out of the field.
 Frost never reveals to the reader what it is the speaker’s friend wants to tell him and it doesn’t matter.
 Just as the reader does not know what’s going on, neither does the speaker.
-He describes how in this moment his thoughts are not contained to his work, rather than worrying about “all the hills” he hasn’t “hoed” or dug up, he does not “stand still and…shout from where” he is.
+He describes how at this moment his thoughts are not contained to his work, rather than worrying about “all the hills” he hasn’t “hoed” or dug up, he does not “stand still and…shout from where” he is.

 The speaker knows this is not the correct way to treat a friend.
 He then goes on t prove it by moving from his position to the wall.

-At the beginning of the next set of lines the speaker continues to describe what it is one should not do when approached by a friend.
+At the beginning of the next set of lines, the speaker continues to describe what it is one should not do when approached by a friend.
 One must remember that there is always time to talk and do whatever they can to make this happen.
 As if to prove this, the speaker depicts himself putting down his “hoe in the mellow ground” and “plod[ding]” over to his friend.

 With the addition of the words “mellow” and “plod” the speaker’s attitude towards his work, and perhaps his life as a whole, is flushed out.
-Although his work is necessary, he does not enjoy the labour.
+Although his work is necessary, he does not enjoy the labor.
 This certainly makes it easier for him to set it to the side.

 His actions are very deliberate, no matter how tired he is.
 He is determined to talk to his friend.
 His next step is to place his hoe “Blade-end up” in the hole he’s digging.
-Once a reader gets to the end of this piece its clear that Frost is conveying the importance of friendship.
+Once a reader gets to the end of this piece it’s clear that Frost is conveying the importance of friendship.
 He, or at least this particular speaker he is channeling, believes in maintaining friendships no matter the cost.
 One’s work and livelihood should not ever get in the way.